Choo-Choo-Oreo/aNCFO_cco/documentation/error_log.md

  GFX_naval_equipment_role_icons 92 - defined in army_icons.txt and 84 specified in GFX file
-Error: Wrong army icon definition GFX_naval_equipment_role_icons_selected 92 - defined in army_icons.txt and 84 specified in GFX file invalid database object for effect/trigger: masterful_blitz. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: marines_commandoes_mechanised_non_mtg. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: trench_warfare. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: mobile_warfare. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: superior_firepower. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: trench_warfare. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: mass_assault. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: convoy_interdiction_ti. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: unrestricted_submarine_warfare. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: wolfpacks. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: advanced_submarine_warfare. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: combined_operations_raiding. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: naval_strike_tactics. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: direct_ground_support. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: low_echelon_support. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: multialtitude_flying. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: hunt_and_destroy. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: operational_destruction. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: flying_fortress. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: naval_strike_torpedo_tactics. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: infiltration_bombing. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: elastic_defence. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: mobile_defence. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: grand_assault. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: defence_in_depth. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: kampfgruppe. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: mechanised_offensive. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: branch_interoperation. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: infiltration_assault. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: vast_offensives. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: large_front_offensive. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: werwolf_guerillas. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: modern_blitzkrieg. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: air_land_battle. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: shock_and_awe. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: c3i_theory. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: infiltration_in_depth. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: continuous_offensive. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: guerilla_warfare. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: offensive_formations. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: mass_destruction. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: forward_interception. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: high_level_bombing. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: grand_battlefleet. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: submarine_offensive. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: floating_airfield. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: combined_operations_raiding. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: integrated_convoy_defence. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: submarine_offensive_bs. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: carrier_battlegroups. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: improved_medium_heavy_battery. use var:var_name to explicitly use variables in effects/triggers invalid database object for effect/trigger: gas_turbine. use var:var_name to explicitly use variables in effects/triggers The game has loc key collisions.
+Error: Wrong army icon definition GFX_naval_equipment_role_icons_selected 92 - defined in army_icons.txt and 84 specified in GFX file The game has loc key collisions.
 Check logs/text.log for more details